 Electricity generated by fuel

-Natural gas was the largest source of electricity generated, accounting for 51% of all electricity generated in 2017.
-The amount of electricity generated from renewables grew from just 2% in 2000 to 29% in 2017.
-Renewables make up a much larger share of electricity generated than fuel inputs, as wind and hydro-power are 100% efficient.
+Natural gas is the largest source of electricity generated, accounting for 52% of all electricity generated in 2018.
+The amount of electricity generated from renewables grew from just 7% in 2005 to 33% in 2018.
+28% of all electricity generated in 2018 was from wind, second only to natural gas and twice as much as coal and peat combined.
+Ireland is a workld leader in integrating large amounts of wind onto our electricity system.
+Non-combustible renewables such as wind and hydro make up a much larger share of electricity generated than fuel inputs, as they are effectively 100% efficient.

 Combined Heat and Power

-In conventional electricity generation, we typically lose 60% of input energy as waste heat.
-Combined Heat and Power (CHP) systems channel this extra heat to generate heat and electricity in a single process.
+In conventional thermal electricity generation, we typically lose 60% of the energy input as waste heat.
+Combined Heat and Power (CHP) systems make use of this valuable heatenergy to generate useful heat and electricity in a single process.
 CHP plant efficiency is usually 20% to 25% higher than heat-only boilers and conventional power stations combined.

 CO₂ emissions intensity of electricity